bhits/phr-api/README.md

 ### Prerequisites

 This API uses *[MySQL](https://www.mysql.com/)* for persistence and *[Flyway](https://flywaydb.org/)* for database migration.
-It requires to have a database user account with Object and DDL Rights to a schema with default name `phr`.
+It requires having a database user account with Object and DDL Rights to a schema with default name `phr`.
 Please see [Configure](#configure) section for details of configuring the data source.

 ### Commands